A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-Notably, up to this point in our history, there have been no studies to focus on specific structures like cliques or walks (see Section \ref{Definitions}), nor do they propose optimization models.
-One of the first OR studies in this domain is conducted and presented in \cite{vogiatzis2015integer}.
+{As the field matured, subsequent studies increasingly focused on more sophisticated group centrality metrics, incorporating combinatorial optimization techniques.} One of the first OR studies in this domain is conducted and presented {by Vogiatzis et al.}~\cite{vogiatzis2015integer}.
 Specifically, the study investigates the most and least important cliques in networks based on three group centrality metrics introduced in Section \ref{Definitions}: degree, closeness, betweenness.
 The innovation of the work lies in the development of integer linear programming models for each variant in a compact manner.
 To achieve that, the authors impose an extra requirement of the size of the cliques that are being studied: this requirement has since been dropped from more recent works.
 Additionally, contrary to much of the more recent literature, the authors propose three variants for betweenness centrality, viewed as optimistic, pessimistic, and probabilistic.
 Assume that there exist more than one geodesic paths connecting two nodes, and at least one of them uses some node in the selected clique.
 Then, the optimistic view of betweenness assumes that this is the only shortest path used; the pessimistic view of betweenness assumes that this is not the shortest path used and another one, which is not using a node in the clique is used; finally, the probabilistic version is the traditional view of betweenness.